alecheckert/emdiff/README.md

 know the frame interval, approximate localization error, and pixel size.

-`emdiff` only launches the estimator from a single initial parameter guess, and does not identify when the estimator has converged to a local rather than global maximum.
+`emdiff` only launches the estimator from a single initial parameter guess.
+It does not identify when the estimator has converged to a local rather than global maximum.
 The user can set the initial guess via the `guess` argument.